mesonbuild/meson/docs/markdown/Reference-manual.md

 - `static` tells the dependency provider to try to get static libraries instead of dynamic ones (note that this is not supported by all dependency backends)
-- `version`, specifies the required version, a string containing a comparison operator followed by the version string, examples include `>1.0.0`, `<=2.3.5` or `3.1.4` for exact matching. (*Added 0.37.0*) You can also specify multiple restrictions by passing a list to this keyword argument, such as: `['>=3.14.0', '<=4.1.0']`.
+- `version` specifies the required version, a string containing a comparison operator followed by the version string, examples include `>1.0.0`, `<=2.3.5` or `3.1.4` for exact matching. (*Added 0.37.0*) You can also specify multiple restrictions by passing a list to this keyword argument, such as: `['>=3.14.0', '<=4.1.0']`.
+  These requirements are never met if the version is unknown.
 - other
 [library-specific](Dependencies.md#dependencies-with-custom-lookup-functionality)
 keywords may also be accepted (e.g. `modules` specifies submodules to use for